Skip to main content

 '

-Or, from a Go program with the library: spawn the trick, then start Logs(ctx, id, LogOptions{Follow: true}) in one goroutine and Wait(ctx, id, "completed", 1*time.Hour) in another.
+Or, from a Go program with the library: spawn the trick, then range over client.Tricks.LogsStream(ctx, id, "", nil) in one goroutine while waiting for the terminal status in another (or just shell out to fibe wait trick).
 Cancel one when the other returns.

 Webhook-driven automation